edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 1. The abstract description of the `CLPR Connector Protocol`
 2. The abstract description of the `CLPR Application Protocol`
-3. The `Remote Contract Call` application use case
+3. The `Remote Application Call` application use case
 4. The Hiero extension of the `CLPR Connector Protocol`
 5. The Hiero extension of the `CLPR Application Protocol`
 6. The Hiero implementation of the `CLPR Endpoint`
-7. The Hiero implementation of the `Remote Contract Call` use case
+7. The Hiero implementation of the `Remote Application Call` use case

 ![CLPR Application](../assets/hip-0000-clpr/hiero-clpr-organization.drawio.svg)